 Sucking in a Pregnant Belly: When It’s Safe & When It’s Not

-Can you suck in your stomach while pregnant?
-Most women are physically able to suck in their stomach until midway through the second trimester of pregnancy.
-Sucking the stomach in while pregnant does not typically harm the baby since it’s surrounded by layers of protection and amniotic fluid.
-However, it is not recommended during pregnancy.
+Most women are physically able to suck in their stomach to some degree until midway through the second trimester of pregnancy, but it is not recommended during pregnancy.

 Sucking in Your Stomach While Pregnant